Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 The Black Cauldron, released for nearly every major platform in 1986 and 1987, was the last title in the joint venture between Sierra and Disney

-Back in 1981, Williams had at a trade show, met Chuck Benton who was promoting and selling his Softporn Adventure.
-A text-only adventure game with an adult-oriented theme, created initially as an exercise to learn Applesoft BASIC and to see if the computer could be a means to creating a database program.
-While On-Line Systems was known for its graphic adventures, Williams was intrigued by the game and picked it up to publish it under the On-Line Systems label.
-The move proved successful, not only would Softporn sell an estimated 50.000 copies, temporarily doubling the company’s sales but also receive prominent coverage in Time Magazine’s first column on computer entertainment, Software for the Masses.
-Despite the unusual and more adult-oriented content, the coverage spawned great market exposure.
-Time Magazine even published the famous cover photo, showing an Apple II computer and a waiter delivering Champagne to three naked women, one of which being Roberta Williams.
+Back in 1981, during a trade show, Williams had met Chuck Benton, who was promoting and selling his text-only adventure game, Softporn Adventure.
+Despite On-Line Systems’ reputation for graphic adventures, Williams was intrigued by the game and decided to publish it under the On-Line Systems label.
+This move proved highly successful, with Softporn Adventure selling an estimated 50,000 copies, temporarily doubling the company’s sales.
+The game receive notable coverage when it was prominently featured in Time Magazine’s first column on computer entertainment titled “Software for the Masses.”
+Despite its unconventional and more adult-oriented content, the coverage generated significant market exposure.
+Time Magazine even included the famous cover photo, showing an Apple II computer and a waiter presenting Champagne to three naked women, one of whom was Roberta Williams.

 Friends who tried Benton’s adult-oriented text adventure enjoyed it and encouraged him to try and publish it.